History of the Korat

-The Korat is one of the oldest natural cat breeds in the world.
-Originating in Thailand, the breed gets its name from the province of Cao Nguyen Khorat.
-In Thailand, the breed is known as Si-Sawat which means good fortune or prosperity.
+One of the oldest natural breeds in the world, the Korat originates from Thailand and the breed gets its name from the province of Cao Nguyen Khorat.

 The Korat is featured in the Cat-Book Poems, a book dating back to 1350-1767 which is held in the National Gallery of Bankok.

 In 1959 Jean Johnson of Cedar Glen Cattery imported a pair of Korat cats by the name of Nara and Darra to the United States.
 At the time, it was extremely difficult to obtain Korats and permission was sought from the King of Thailand for Jean to acquire these cats, who were the progeny of two cats Jean had owned while living in Thailand several years earlier.

 Appearance of the Korat

-The Korat is a medium sized cat with a muscular body.
-The legs are shorter than the hind legs, and the feet are small and oval shaped.
+The Korat is a medium-sized cat with a muscular body.
+The legs are shorter than the hind legs, and the feet are small and oval.
 The tail is medium, broad at the base and tapering to a rounded tip.
 Despite their medium size, they are surprisingly heavy when picked up.

 The head is heart-shaped, with large, round, green eyes and ears that are set high on the head.
 Nose length is in proportion to the face with a slight stop.